Excitation factors for horizonless compact objects: long-lived modes, echoes, and greybody factors: Echo reconstruction from the excitation factors of ECOs

 Importantly, the early ringdown of wormholes and ECOs is identical to that of a standard BH with the same mass at early times~\cite{Cardoso:2016rao,Konoplya:2016hmd,Cardoso:2016oxy}.
+This behavior can be understood from a simple physical perspective.
+Wormholes and ECOs effectively introduce a cavity of length $L$ in the scattering problem.
+As a result, modifications to the waveform associated with reflections inside the cavity can only affect the signal after an amount of time of order $2L$ has passed.
+At earlier times, the dynamics is entirely governed by the same effective potential as in the BH case, implying that the early ringdown signal is identical to that of a standard BH with the same mass.

-In Ref.~\cite{Rosato:2025byu}, it was shown that the reflectivity in the frequency domain exhibits oscillatory features.
+In Ref.~\cite{Rosato:2025byu}, it was shown that the reflectivity in the frequency domain exhibits oscillatory features \footnote{These features also appear in the gravitational–wave spectral amplitude, where the reflectivity is imprinted \cite{Rosato:2025byu}, and consequently in the energy spectrum \cite{Nair:2025anr}. }.
 The same work demonstrated that, by isolating the high-frequency oscillations of the reflectivity and performing a Fourier transform, one can reconstruct the late-time echoes in the time domain.
 This was achieved by \emph{gluing} the reflectivity of a non-rotating wormhole to that of a reference Schwarzschild BH with the same mass.
 The matching was performed at a reference frequency $\omega_{\rm ref}=\sqrt{V_{\rm max}}$ (where $V_{\max}$ is the peak of the effective potential for the perturbation under consideration): at low frequencies, the contribution corresponds to that of a fictitious BH with the same mass as the wormhole, whereas at high frequencies the exact wormhole reflectivity is used.
 This construction enforces that the prompt ringdown of wormholes and ECOs coincides with that of a standard BH, while the first echoes arise predominantly from high-frequency features of the reflectivity.

 Here, we extend this methodology to QNMs, proposing a framework to reconstruct the time-domain signal of horizonless ultracompact objects.
 In principle, by retaining a sufficiently large set of ECO oscillation modes, one could reproduce the entire ringdown, echoes included \footnote{A related discussion in a different but conceptually equivalent framework is given in Ref.~\cite{Oshita:2025ibu}.}.
 In practice, however, this would require a very large number of modes (typically tens to hundreds)~\cite{Oshita:2025ibu} rendering such an approach phenomenologically impractical.
 Therefore, along the lines of~\cite{Rosato:2025byu}, here we show that it is possible to proceed by modeling the early ringdown phase using standard BH QNMs, and the echo signal using only the oscillation frequencies of the cavity.
 In practice, we use the following reconstruction